- There is no admission fee.

 - Every competition will be held on a first come first serve basis and will have a limited number of entries.
 At Elevation Dance Challenge’s discretion, we reserve the right to refuse individual or studio entries.

 - No limit of entries per studio.
 However, a minimum of 7 groups and 20 entries in total must be registered in order to be included in the Top Studio Award in each the Competitive Level 1 and Competitive Level 2 divisions.

 - Competitor must compete on scheduled day and time.
-Elevation Dance Challenge reserves the right to move a competition location or to add/subtract days due to unforeseen circumstances.
+Elevation Dance Challenge reserves the right to move a competition location/date or to add/subtract days due to unforeseen circumstances.
 If enough entries are not received by Elevation Dance Challenge, we reserve the right to cancel any competition.

 - You will receive confirmation of your entries from our office via email with a preliminary schedule.
-All changes are to be made at this time, and emailed to the Elevations Dance Challenge office.
-The final schedule will be sent out a minimum of two weeks prior to the event – although we do aim to provide a final schedule as early as four weeks prior to the event.
+All changes are to be made at this time and emailed to the Elevations Dance Challenge office.
+The final schedule will be sent out a minimum two weeks prior to the event – although we do aim to provide a final schedule as early as four weeks prior to the event.
 NO CHANGES PERMITTED ONCE FINAL SCHEDULE IS SENT.
 This rule will be strictly enforced.

 - All prize money is awarded to the studio only!

 - A studio representative must be present at award ceremonies to receive ribbons and special awards.
 Judges scores and studio awards reports will be emailed out following the event.
 Elevation Dance Challenge will not incur any shipping and/or mailing expenses. **Should a virtual awards ceremony be necessary due to covid-19 restrictions all trophies/awards will be delivered following the event.**

 - A competitor making a second attempt to a routine may be judged, but not eligible for overalls, Novice division is excluded from this rule but only one 2nd attempt is allowed.